rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## Logfile

-The `⌘L` shortcut brings up any logging to file.
+The `⌘O` shortcut brings up any logging to file.
 Sometimes `rsync` produces error and output are saved to the logfile for viewing and possible corrections of the task.
 If `rsync` produces an error RsyncUI will inform about that.

 ---